jlewis92/DevToArticleRepo/markdown/testPost.md

 title: Post used to test pushing stuff via the repo
 published: false
 description: An article used to test pushing to Dev.to
-tags: 'productivity, beginners, test, github'
+tags: productivity, beginners, test, github
 cover_image: ./assets/github-octocat.png
-canonical_url: ''
+canonical_url: ""
 series: adding a series
 id: 1362797
 ---